lzbgt/saint-cai-crawler/NOTES.md

 ./.venv/bin/python crawler.py \
   --url "http://reading.sc.zzstep.com/reader/reader.aspx?id=1003244&From=Ebook&UserName=...&chapId=chap1&pId=chap1_1" \
   --output ./output \
+  --cookie-file ./cookies.txt \
   --all
 ```

 - Output is organized under `output/<chapId>/` (JSON, Markdown, images) for each chapter.
 - Progress prints include the chapter id so you can tail the log for long books.
 - The crawler reuses the first page load to avoid re-solving the captcha for chapter 1, and will fetch subsequent reader pages as needed.
+- If any chapter cannot be fetched (e.g., paywalled without a valid cookie), the run logs `[error] Failed to process <chapId>` and continues with the rest.

+### Paid chapters & authentication

+Paid chapters return `chapStatus = -2` unless you present cookies from an account that has purchase rights.
+The crawler now accepts browser cookies:

+1. Export the cookies for `reading.sc.zzstep.com` (and `eshu.sc.zzstep.com`) from your browser in **Netscape** format; the popular [cookies.txt](https://chromewebstore.google.com/detail/cookies-txt/cclelndahbckbenkjhflekkdglbagkjg) extension works well.
+2. Run the crawler with `--cookie-file /path/to/cookies.txt` (or repeat `--cookie name=value` for ad‑hoc additions).
+3. Optional: override the HTTP user agent via `--user-agent "My UA"` if your target site is sensitive to agent strings.

+Cookies from the supplied file are reused for both the initial `requests` session and the Playwright browser context, so any authenticated resources (full chapters, protected images) are fetched with the same privileges as your browser session.

 What you get:
 - Default run (single chapter): `output/chapter.json`, `output/chapter.md`, and `output/images/`.